Psilocybe fimetaria: Habitat and distribution

-P. fimetaria is found growing solitary to gregariously on horse or cow dung, in grassy areas, from September to November.
-Psilocybe semilanceata may be an indicator species for P. fimetaria, as they favour similar grasses, soil types and climatic conditions.
-It is widely distributed but not very common.
+P. fimetaria is found growing solitary or in small groups on horse or cow dung, in grassy areas, in Autumn from September to November.
+The species is generally uncommon and infrequently recorded, but it can occasionally occur in large numbers in localized areas.
+Psilocybe semilanceata may be an indicator species for P. fimetaria, as they both favour similar grasses, soil types and climatic conditions.

 It has been recorded in Great Britain, Iceland and much of mainland Europe.
-Despite what much of the literature states, there have not been confirmed recordings of P. fimetaria in Asia or the Americas.
+Despite what much of the literature states, there have not been confirmed recordings of P. fimetaria in Asia or the Americas (Canada, the Pacific Northwest and Chile).
+However, Paul Stamets suggests that the actual range in which these mushrooms fruit is likely much wider than what has been documented so far.